DIY Drip Irrigation

 These systems can be custom made to handle small container gardens, large gardens, or even hanging baskets and flower pots.

-Here are a few of the benefits of installing you own drip system:
+Here are a few of the benefits of installing your own drip system:

 - It drips just the right amount of water at the base of each plant, cutting down on evaporation.
 I’ve read that drip systems are 90% efficient.
 You won’t necessarily see a huge difference in your water bill, but it is nice to know that you aren’t wasting water either.